2024 changes are highlighted

 [Updated 2019-07-15]

-• July 21 (Sunday), TBA morning - Awards (full and half), Frost Fire
+- July 21 (Sunday), TBA morning - Awards (full and half), Walhalla Country Club

 Safety

-We will not have SPOT trackers for racers in 2021, so it is important to make sure you check in (and out) with every volunteer you see.
-Do what they say and take their advice. [updated 2021-07-12]
+It is important to make sure you check in (and out) with every volunteer you see.
+Do what they say and take their advice.

 This is a difficult endurance race in a remote setting.
 Much of the course does not get cell phone coverage.
 Although we will have ATV's on hand to help with medical emergencies, extraction of racers from some sections of the course will be difficult and time consuming, and much of the run portion is simply inaccessible except on foot.
 Racers should approach this event with a 'self rescue' mentality - particularly for the run course and at the very least, understand that in an emergency situation (broken bone, etc.) it may take a signficiant amount of time before help arrives.
 Racers may choose to carry a SPOT satellite tracker or similar device which may speed up response time.
 If an injury occurs to a racer without such a device, we will likely only know once a fellow racer who passes them and becomes aware of the situation reports it at the next manned checkpoint/aid station.
 Racers carrying emergency devices will be responsible for making sure emergency signals are communicated to the appropriate race staff (numbers will be given before the race start) either directly or through a third party (loved one following their progress at home, for example).
 Mandatory gear will need to be carried on both the biking and running portions.
 The list, published before the race, includes essential items such as water purification, space blanket, a light source, basic first aid, and navigation gear (GPS or compass).
 Your phone will most likely not work in the gorge; if you intend for people to follow along from home, you will need a satellite tracker (we love 'em, but here are some other thoughts). (updated 2016-07-12).